Open Travel Guide

 Most sites do not require advance booking.
 For organized tours to Babylon, Ur, or Ctesiphon, book through hotel concierge or tour operators 1-2 days ahead.
 During major religious holidays (Arba'een, Ashura), plan carefully as crowds can be massive at Karbala/Najaf.

-What is the best time of year to visit attractions in Iraq?
+When is the best season to visit attractions in Iraq?

 Spring (March-May) and autumn (October-November) offer ideal temperatures (15-28°C) for sightseeing.
 Summer (June-September) is extremely hot (45-50°C in Baghdad) but Kurdistan highlands remain more manageable at 25-35°C.